HewlettPackard/swarm-learning/docs/FAQ.md

 framework.
 Once the blockchain network has been initialized, there is no difference between the functioning of the Sentinel node and that of the other Swarm Network nodes.

-## How do you know Swarm Network node started successfully?
+## How do you know if Swarm Network node started successfully?

-Observe following information message after executing run-sn command to confirm successful Swarm Network node.
+Look for following message after executing `run-sn` command to confirm successful starting of Swarm Network node.
+It might take a few minutes before this message appears.

-swarm.blCnt : INFO : Starting SWARM-API-SERVER on port :30304 (30304 is the deafult port).
+`swarm.blCnt : INFO : Starting SWARM-API-SERVER on port :30304 (30304 is the default port).`

-This message does not show up if APLS or SPIRE server is not running correctly.
+This message does not show up if APLS or SPIRE server is not configured correctly.

 ## How do you run Swarm Learning on CPU?